numalj/Portfolio/README.md

 I'm a Data Scientist that used to work as a Software Engineer.
 I recently completed my Master of Management Analytics at Rotman (University of Toronto).
 Below are some of my personal Data Science projects as well as a few selected projects of the many that I completed as part of my master's program.

+**NOTE:**
-Some of the project titles can be clicked on to visit the repo and relevant Jupyter Notebooks
+* Click on the project titles to see the Visualizations, insights drawn and the summary of the project
+* If you would like to see the full process, each project also contains the full jupyter notebook

 ## [John Mayer Lyrics Analysis using NLP](https://github.com/numalj/John-Mayer-Lyrics-Analysis "John Mayer Lyrics Analysis Notebook")